ianthehenry/bauble/ui/html/help/content.md

   (sphere 50))
 ```

-The first argument is a signed axis, and the second optional argument is the position along that axis axis.
+The first argument is a signed axis, and the second optional argument is the position along that axis.

 ## `cone`